mattgiguere/mattgiguere.github.io/_posts/2015-03-11-creating-an-aws-ec2-cluster.md

 My problem ended up being in the name I gave the key in the ~/.starcluster/config file.

+Here is the snippet from my ~/.starcluster/config file that ***did not work***:
+{% highlight sh %}
+[key myawskey]
+KEY_LOCATION=/home/matt/.ssh/myStarClusterKey.rsa                                                                                            # You can of course have multiple keypair sections

+#     $ starcluster start -c mediumcluster mycluster
+#
+# If a template is not specified then the template defined by DEFAULT_TEMPLATE
+# in the [global] section above is used.
+Below is the "default" template named
+# "smallcluster".
+You can rename it but dont forget to update the
+# DEFAULT_TEMPLATE setting in the [global] section above.
+See the next section
+# on defining multiple templates.

+[cluster smallcluster]
+# change this to the name of one of the keypair sections defined above
+KEYNAME = myawskey
+{% endhighlight %}

+And here is the snippet from my ~/.starcluster/config file that ***worked***:
+{% highlight sh %}
 [key myStarClusterKey]
 KEY_LOCATION=/home/matt/.ssh/myStarClusterKey.rsa                                                                                            # You can of course have multiple keypair sections